YOU MAY BE WONDERING….

 Ideally, translators should only ever work into their native language to ensure a completely accurate and comprehensible translation.
 My native language is English and I pride myself on the written English translations I produce.
 I can put you in touch with qualified English-French legal translators if that is what you require.

 In some countries, translators can register with an official body as a ‘sworn translator’ who may then legalise the documents they have translated.
 In the UK, we do not have any such body or concept.
-However, like all translators, I am able to self-certify my translations, which means I can provide you with a signed declaration stating that the translation is a true and accurate rendering of the original.
-In many cases, this type of self-certificate will be acceptable to the requesting party.
+However, as a qualified member of the Institute of Translation and Interpreting, I am able to certify my own translations by providing you with a signed declaration stating that the translation is a true and accurate rendering of the original.
+In most cases, this type of self-certificate will be acceptable to the requesting party.